 Devoted to offering compassionate and innovative urological care.

 UCLA Urology, with its large and diverse research programs, is committed to developing and promoting cutting-edge discoveries in basic science, clinical trials, and population medicine.
 Our faculty and research teams constantly strive to optimize the technologies we have and invent the technologies we need in order to bring to our patients the latest developments.

 Every day, scientists have new ideas with the potential to expand the boundaries of human knowledge.
 It takes creativity and insight to pursue these raw ideas, and it takes the right support to nurture them.
 In addition to the vast network of research institutes and centers on campus, UCLA's largest research institutes are integral to the mission of the David Geffen School of Medicine.
 They provide extensive resources and information to the research community to further their understanding of the natural world.

 From the earliest days of the AIDS pandemic, UCLA has been at the forefront of HIV research.
 UCLA researchers were the first to describe why early AIDS drugs failed; demonstrate clearance of HIV from an infected infant; identify, clone, and characterize HIV in the brain.
 Our research programs are designed to facilitate collaboration between researchers with shared interests, including the development of translational, multi-disciplinary grant applications.

-Christopher J. Evans, PhD Director, Brain Research Institute
+Felix E. Schweizer, PhD Interim Director, Brain Research Institute